 If you want to remove minerals from your water, this product is ideal.
 It requires very little effort on your part, and you will have softer water at the turn of a tap.

 Not all filters can tackle fluoride, regardless of type.
 The ability to do so is rare in a compact model, but that’s not the end of the surprises.
 This small filter can also remove arsenic, chromium, copper, lead, and much more.

 You will get comprehensive filtration at your fingertips with this model.
 It holds its own against larger systems and, in some respects, outshines them.

 Decreased Flow Rate

-Customers report significant drops in the flow rate or pressure of their faucet water.
-Most users are satisfied regardless, but you should have water handy in case you need it in a fix.
-This product might be frustrating if you don’t have a backup faucet.
+Customers report significant drops in the flow rate or pressure of their faucet when using this filter.
+Most users are still satisfied with their results, but it is worth storing some water in case you need it quickly.
+This filter’s flow rate could cause frustration if you don’t have a secondary faucet.

 |Dimensions||115 inches by 6.5 inches by 6.5 inches|